-Currently, the Education Code requires that public school districts provide five days of paid personal leave per year with no limit on accumulation.
-While districts have the discretion to provide additional personal leave beyond this minimum, current law does not specify that the leave can be used on designated school holidays, resulting in days that an employee cannot work and cannot be paid and causing undue hardship for employees.
-C.S.H.B.
-768 seeks to provide for the entitlement of a public school district employee to use personal leave for compensation for a day designated as a school holiday for which the employee would otherwise not receive compensation but limits the use of those personal leave days to not more than two days during the applicable year.
+Currently, the Education Code requires that public school districts provide five days of paid personal leave per year to district employees with no limit on accumulation.
+While districts have the discretion to provide additional personal leave beyond this minimum, current law does not specify that the leave can be used on designated school holidays.
+The bill author has informed the committee that this can result in days that employees cannot work and cannot be paid, causing undue hardship for those employees.
+H.B.
+1411 seeks to address this issue by entitling a public school district employee to use personal leave for compensation for a day designated as a school holiday for which the employee would otherwise not receive compensation, with certain limitations.